Creating a Supportive Learning Environment at Home

 Sticking to a routine can reduce feelings of stress for both kids and adults.
-With your kids, write out a daily schedule and do your best to make time for hygiene, family connection, and physical activity.
+Together, write out a daily schedule that works for the whole family and do your best to make time for hygiene, family connection, and physical activity.
 Consider making your own or buying an inexpensive calendar to keep track of daily activities, schedules, and assignments.
-Whether children are working with adult guidance or on their own, you can help them practice time management and independent learning by creating small daily goals and checking tasks off a list at the end of each day.
+Whether children are working with adult guidance or on their own, you can help them practice time management and independent learning.
+It's fun and rewarding to set small daily goals and check tasks off a list at the end of each day.

 2. Make Space